Former Sen. John Warner dies; married Elizabeth Taylor

 Warner was the sixth of Taylor’s seven husbands.
 The two were married in 1976 and divorced in 1982.
 Taylor wrote later that they remained friends, but she “just couldn’t bear the intense loneliness” when he became engrossed in his Senate duties.

 Warner served five Senate terms before retiring from the chamber 30 years later.
-He was succeeded in 2008 by Democrat Mark Warner — no relation — who had challenged him for the Senate in 1996 and went on to serve a term as Virginia’s governor.
+He was succeeded in 2008 by Democrat Mark Warner — no relation — who had challenged him for the Senate in 1996.
 After years of rivalry, the two became good friends.

 “In Virginia, we expect a lot of our elected officials," Mark Warner said Wednesday.
 "We expect them to lead, yet remain humble.
 We expect them to serve, but with dignity.
 We expect them to fight for what they believe in, but without making it personal.
 John Warner was the embodiment of all that and more.
 I firmly believe that we could use more role models like him today."